shiveshnavin/ifct2017.github.io/read/help.md

 Select columns:
 - Disclose Calcium, Magnesium in Foods which are high in Potassium.
-- Lauric acid and Palmitic acid in Vegetables where Oleic acid > 20mg?
+- Lauric acid and Palmitic acid in Vegetables where Oleic acid > 20 mg?

 Select column sets:
 - Disclose all types of elements in Foods which are low in Hg.
-- All types of Unsaturated Fat in Vegetables where Ca above 100mg?
+- All types of Unsaturated Fat in Vegetables where Ca above 100 mg?

 Sum of columns:
 - Disclose sum types of elements in Foods which are low in Vitamin E.
-- Sum types of Unsaturated Fat in Vegetables where K higher than 100mg?
+- Sum types of Unsaturated Fat in Vegetables where K higher than 100 mg?

 Average of columns:
 - Disclose average types of elements in Foods which are low in Glutamic acid.
-- Average types of Plant sterol in Vegetables where Beta Sitosterol above 100mg?
+- Average types of Plant sterol in Vegetables where Beta Sitosterol above 100 mg?

 Arithmetic operators:
 - Disclose Calcium plus Magnesium in Foods which are low in Glutamic acid.